Benefits of a Master's Degree in Forensic Science from Arcadia

 Hands-On Forensic Science Laboratory Experience

-The Master of Science in Forensic Science (M.S.F.S.) is offered by Arcadia University in partnership with the Fredric Rieders Family Renaissance Foundation (FRFRF) and in collaboration with NMS Labs, one of the nation’s premier forensic science laboratories.
+The Master of Science in Forensic Science (M.S.F.S.) is offered by Arcadia University in partnership with the Center for Forensic Science Research and Education (CFSRE) and in collaboration with NMS Labs, one of the nation’s premier forensic science laboratories.
 Both facilities are about 10 minutes from Arcadia University in Willow Grove, Pa.
-A significant portion of the coursework is conducted at the FRFRF facility, and forensic practitioners from NMS Labs provide a substantial part of the instruction.
+A significant portion of the coursework is conducted at the CFSREfacility, and forensic practitioners from NMS Labs provide a substantial part of the instruction.

 Among forensic college programs, Arcadia is unique in its partnership with the FRFRF and association with NMS Labs, which is frequently involved in high-profile cases as well as serving the local law enforcement community.
 This professional alliance provides a source of adjunct instructors, a forensic library, invaluable links to the forensic science community, state-of-the-art laboratory equipment and facilities.